DamianDominoDavis/kol-flogger/readme.md

 *You might not be a winner at everything, you might not be a loser at everything; but you won't find out what you're good at if they tell you you're good at everything.*

-**Flogger** for <a href="https://github.com/kolmafia/kolmafia">KoLmafia</a> adds win rate  and stance frequency statistics when you visit the Information Booth in the relay browser.
-Cached fights load instantly from your local /data, and then Flogger cache up to 200~500 new fights per minute.
-(You cancel early from KoLmafia with Escape, if you need to, and your cache progress will still be saved.)
+**Flogger** for <a href="https://github.com/kolmafia/kolmafia">KoLmafia</a> caches your pvp fites and adds win rate and stance frequency statistics to the Huggler Memorial Colosseum Information Booth.
+(If you're caching a LOT of fites and need to pause, you cancel the script from KoLmafia with Escape -- your caching progress will always be saved.)

-Try it out! `svn checkout https://github.com/DamianDominoDavis/kol-flogger/trunk/release/`
+Try it out: `svn checkout https://github.com/DamianDominoDavis/kol-flogger/trunk/release/`

 ##### CLI Settings:
 - `flogger backup` -- copy cache to a backup